jbarnoud/sumndx/README.md

 ------------

-SUMNDX does not require to be installed: once the `sumndx` script is downloaded, t can be executed directly.
+SUMNDX does not require to be installed: once the `sumndx` script is downloaded, it can be executed directly.
 However, SUMNDX can be installed using `pip`:

 ```